 If you have just $20 or $30 per month to invest in stocks, you can do so effectively, thanks to dividend reinvestment plans (DRIPs).

 DRIPs permit you to buy shares of a company’s stock directly from the company, bypassing brokers (and broker commissions!).
-Hundreds of major corporations (such as Nokia, Abbott Labs, Medtronic, ExxonMobil and PepsiCo) now offer these plans.
+Hundreds of major corporations (such as Wal-Mart, ExxonMobil and PepsiCo) now offer these plans, with more companies introducing them every day.

-With traditional DRIPs, the company expects you to already own at least one share of its stock before you enroll, in your own name.
-So if you’re not already a shareholder, you’ll have to buy at least one share through a broker, paying the commission (learn about brokers with low commissions at www.broker.fool.com ).
-Be sure to specify that you want the share(s) registered in your name, not the brokerage’s name, as is typically done.
-Then you can open a DRIP account with the company and buy additional shares directly through it (or its agent).
-If you already own shares, you may have to pay your brokerage a fee to switch the registration from its name to yours.
+With traditional DRIPs, the company expects you to already own at least one share of its stock before you enroll.
+The share must also be in your name, so if you’re not already a shareholder, you’ll have to buy at least one share through a broker, paying the commission.
+You’ll have to specify that you want the share(s) registered in your name, not the brokerage’s name, as is typically done.
+Then you can open a DRIP account with the company and buy additional shares directly through the company (or its agent).
+If you already own shares, you may have to pay your brokerage a little to switch the registration from its name to yours.

 Ask the Fool